-3 Results - The inclusion or exclusion of science and uncertainty
+3 Results - the inclusion or exclusion of science and uncertainty

 Before analysing in detail the communication of scientific uncertainty, a number of more general observations on the communication of science in the NAS can be made.
 Firstly, there is a tendency to communicate physical science in the text of the NAS, rather than by using visual means such as graphs, tables or figures.
-Different countries communicate projections differently in text, some using numbers with or without decimal points, others using ranges rather than absolute numbers, and still others using proxy statements (e.g. number of frost days (Marttila et al., 2005: 26) or not quantifying statements at all ("more mild winters and hot summers" (VROM, 2007b: 8).
+Different countries communicate projections differently in text, some using numbers with or without decimal points, others using ranges rather than absolute numbers, and still others using proxy statements (e.g. number of frost days (Finnish NAS) or not quantifying statements at all) "more mild winters and hot summers" (Dutch NAS).